ginstrom/paladin-novel/chapters/02_breaking-chains.md

 When the retching finally stopped, Gond found Sim kneeling beside him with a strip of cloth he must have torn from his robe.
 The priest's gentle hands cleaned his raw, bleeding wounds.
 His touch was warm against Gond's ice-cold skin.

+Sim's face appeared to grow dim as Gond's awareness faded.

 ***

-Hours later, Pell produced a rusty file from somewhere in his rags.
-The metal scraped against iron with agonizing slowness, each stroke sending vibrations through already raw wrists.
+Gond awoke some hours later to see that Pell had produced a rusty file from somewhere, and was applying it industriously to his manacles.

+"Any others make it?" asked Gond.
+Sim gave a sorrowful shake of his head.

-Once he was free, he passed the file to Gond.
+Once Pell was free, he passed the file to Gond.
 Gond's hands shook uncontrollably—not from effort, but from the bone-deep cold that had settled into his marrow.
 His lips had gone numb, and his breath came in short, visible puffs despite the mild spring air.
 Pell took the file back.

 "Hold still, damn you," Pell muttered, teeth chattering so hard he could barely speak.
 His own fingers fumbled with the rusty file.
 "Gods, at this rate, we'll grow old and die before these cursed things are off.
 Still better than drowning, I suppose."

-Sim waited patiently for Pell to hand him the file, but Gond could see the priest's shoulders hunched against more than just the cold.
-The weight of the dead escapees pressed down on all of them, but on Sim more than the mercenaries who had seen their share of death.
-His hands trembled slightly as he worked the file—not from cold or exhaustion, but from something deeper.
+Sim waited patiently for Pell to hand him the file, but Gond could see the priest's shoulders were hunched against more than just the cold.
+The weight of the dead escapees pressed down on all of them, but Gond surmised that for Sim, it would be worse than for the mercenaries who had seen their share of death.
 The violence of their escape, necessary though it was, seemed to cut at him in ways that went beyond the physical.

 "Well," Pell said finally, forcing lightness into his voice, "at least we're not fish food.
 Though I'm starting to think the fish might have had the easier time of it."